TheAlgorithms/Python/CONTRIBUTING.md

 We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
 Please read this section if you are contributing your work.

 Your contribution will be tested by our [automated testing on GitHub Actions](https://github.com/TheAlgorithms/Python/actions) to save time and mental energy.
 After you have submitted your pull request, you should see the GitHub Actions tests start to run at the bottom of your submission page.
-If those tests fail, then click on the ___details___ button try to read through the GitHub Actions output to understand the failure.
+If those tests fail, then click on the ___details___ button and try to read through the GitHub Actions output to understand the failure.
 If you do not understand, please leave a comment on your submission page and a community member will try to help.

 #### Issues